Neck Deep: All Distortions Are Intentional (2019–2022)

-On 10 May 2022, longtime drummer Dani Washington announced via the band's social media pages that he would be parting ways with the band after 10 years to pursue other ventures.
+On 10 May 2022, longtime drummer Dani Washington announced via the band's social media pages that he would be parting ways with the band after 10 years to pursue other ventures, being replaced by their long time drum tech Matt Powles.
+On 26 May 2022, the band released a new non-album single titled "STFU", along with a music video.

+Neck Deep (2023–present)

+The band released three new singles titled "Heartbreak Of The Century", "Take Me With You", and "It Won't Be Like This Forever" on 14 February, 8 August, and 27 September 2023 respectively, along with music videos.
+On 28 September 2023, frontman Ben Barlow announced their new album titled Neck Deep, which was released on 19 January 2024 through Hopeless Records.
+It is produced and engineered by bassist and Ben's brother Seb Barlow.
+The fourth single, titled "We Need More Bricks", was released on 15 November 2023.
+A music video for "Dumbstruck Dumbfuck" came out on 18 January 2024.

 Musical style and influences

 Neck Deep is a pop-punk band.
-Their sound has been described as being reminiscent of Blink-182, New Found Glory, The Wonder Years, Green Day, and the Descendents.
-Vocalist Ben Barlow has stated A Day to Remember and Architects as a massive influence on the band.
-The early Fall Out Boy work and Sum 41 have also been cited as influences.
+Their sound has been described as being reminiscent of Blink-182, New Found Glory, the Wonder Years, Green Day, and the Descendents.
+Vocalist Ben Barlow said that A Day to Remember and Architects as a massive influence on the band.
+The early Fall Out Boy work and Sum 41 have been cited as being influences.

 In popular culture

-Neck Deep has had two "Music Kits" included in Counter-Strike: Global Offensive.
+Neck Deep has two "Music Kits" included in Counter-Strike: Global Offensive.
 The Life's Not Out to Get You music kit was released on 8 November 2016, and The Lowlife Pack music kit was released on 18 March 2021.
 The Lowlife Pack music kit includes selections from All Distortions are Intentional.